Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Prescribing behavior of restarted

 \begin{remark} We observe that this construction allows one to assign eigenvalues and Ritz values for each Arnoldi cycle while simultaneously specifying an admissible restarted \gmres residual convergence behavior.
 By the its very nature, this procedure constructs a matrix and right-hand side; so it is restricted to assigning residual norms for the first $n$ residuals, as observed in \cite{DuintjerTebbensMeurant:2019:1}.
 We note that this construction does not allow for the specification of the last residual norm of the last ($\ell$-th) cycle, \ie $\norm[auto]{\br_m^{(\ell)}}$.
 We offer some discussion on how one might adjust the construction to influence this final residual and, through this, note that the construction as presented contains an implicit choice, which has been made to allow for unambiguous assignment of the eigenvalues and Ritz values. \end{remark}

-The construction of $A$ in \eqref{eq:A_def} has an implicit choice in the second line that allows for the unambiguous assignment of eigenvalues and Ritz values.
-Namely, how $A$ acts on the last column of $V^{(\ell)}$ must be constrained.
-We demonstrate that without this constraint, we can influence $\norm[auto]{\br_m^{(\ell)}}$ at the expense of being able to precisely specify the eigenvalues and Ritz values.
+By defining $A$ according to its action on the restarted Krylov basis vectors (as in \eqref{eq:A_def}), there is an implicit choice one must make to close the definition.
+Namely, we must choose how $A$ acts on the last Arnoldi vector in the last restarted \gmres cycle.
+In \cite{DuintjerTebbensMeurant:2019:1}, the authors make the choice shown in the second line of \eqref{eq:A_def}.
+We demonstrate that this choice enables the unambiguous assignment of eigenvalues $A$ and Ritz values for each restart cycle; \ie, how $A$ acts on the last column of $V^{(\ell)}$ must be constrained appropriately, for the assignment to be possible.
+Without this constraint, we can influence $\norm[auto]{\br_m^{(\ell)}}$ at the expense of being able to precisely specify the eigenvalues and Ritz values.
+We elaborate thusly.

 Consider that unlike full \gmres, restarted \gmres is not guaranteed to converge at the final iteration.
 Therefore, a more general Arnoldi relation in the final cycle of restarted \gmres would be

 For all cycles but the last, we adjust the decomposition to accommodate a restart using the last residual from the previous cycle as the first Arnoldi vector of the new cycle.
 However, at the last iteration of the last cycle, we have already generated a full, linearly independent basis for $\C^n$, assuming no end-of-cycle stagnation.
 Thus, the vector $\bu$ can be completely represented in the restarted Krylov basis as